 A concrete jungle is probably the first image that comes to mind when you think of New York, but what most visitors to the Big Apple don’t know is that there are thousands of incredible destinations worth visiting spread all over the Empire State.

 New York State is home to amazing sights and destinations you’re very unlikely to find anywhere else in the world, let alone the country.
-If you’re willing to venture outside its most popular magnets, you’ll be in for a true treat when visiting this wondrous state.
+If you’re willing to venture outside its most popular tourist spots, you’ll be in for a true treat when visiting this wondrous state.

 From the world’s largest kaleidoscope to abandoned castles standing on enchanting islands, here’s a list of some of the most unique places in New York you probably don’t know exist!